KikeBL/CCDNUserSecurityBundle/README.md

 ## Notes:

-This is no longer supported or worked on.
-If you wish to continue using this and wish to take over let me know.

 This bundle is for the symfony framework and requires Symfony ~2.4 to 2.7.* and PHP >=5.3.2

 This project uses Doctrine >=2.1 and so does not require any specific database.